markNZed/TaskFlow/README.md

 Complex event processing (CEP) functions monitor the stream of Tasks and respond to patterns by updating Tasks.
 By convention a Task using CEP is prefixed with TaskCEP and a Task with this prefix only peforms CEP.

-#### SubTask
+#### Operator

-A SubTask expects to receives a Task instance and returns the same Task instance.
-The SubTask assumes it is called from a Task.
-The SubTask runs within a Task Environment (i.e., it is part of the Task Processor) and provides a standard interface for Task functionality that is shared across many Tasks.
+An Operator expects to receives a Task instance and returns the same Task instance.
+The Operator assumes it is called from a Task.
+The Operator runs within a Task Environment (i.e., it is part of the Task Processor) and provides a standard interface for Task functionality that is shared across many Tasks.

-There may be side-effects from a SubTask, for example, it may return partial results to a Task on another Task Processor using the Task Processor's web socket connection to the Hub.
+There may be side-effects from an Operator, for example, it may return partial results to a Task on another Task Processor using the Task Processor's web socket connection to the Hub.

 ### Service